GeoscienceAustralia/dea-notebooks/README.md

   developed to assist in analysing DEA data (e.g. loading data, plotting, spatial analysis, machine learning)

+## Using the DEA Sandbox

+The **[DEA Sandbox](https://app.sandbox.dea.ga.gov.au/)** is a free virtual environment for interacting with the notebooks and tools.
+You can use the sandbox to conduct geospatial analysis without installing anything to your computer.

 <span id="contribute"></span>

 ## How to contribute